Syndicalism/Flashcards-uni-aero-astrp/Year 2/Propulsion/10 Turbomachinery part 2/Prop 10 2.md

 START_CARD
 Basic

-How does the speed of sound vary through a turbine?
+Where is the highest Mach number in a compressor?
+How does this influence design?

 Back:
 $$ \begin{align}